shreya-0718/onyx2040/README.md

 # Onyx2040
-This is a devboard with the RP2040 chip!
-It features 40 pins broken out (20 per side) for easy prototyping and 5 LEDs (arranged in a plus-sign) to animate whatever your heart desires!
+This is a devboard powered by the RP2040 chip!
+It features 40 pins broken out (20 per side) for easy prototyping and a plus‑sign of 5 RGB LEDs to animate whatever your heart desires.

+I built this project as a way to learn full PCB design, from schematics to routing to firmware.
+It’s also a great way for others to prototype their own ideas, with colorful lighting built in to make experimentation more fun and expressive.

 ## How to Use It?
 1. **Power the board** with USB-C